Avan1ko/car-trailer-mpc/README.md

 ### The goal of this project

 The target for this project is to autonomously park a truck trailer in a warehouse scenario as can be seen in the image below.
-The truck will need to dinamically find a path between the starting position and the target position.
+The truck will need to dynamically find a path between the starting position and the target position.
 When a path is found the truck will need to drive this path without the trailer jackkniffing.
 ![Goal.png](_media%2FGoal.png)
 The following image show a general overview of how this project works.